kay-kim/materialize/doc/user/content/_index.md

 ## What's new!

+- [Self-managed Materialize](/self-managed/).
+With self-managed Materialize, you can deploy and operate Materialize in your Kubernetes environment.
+For more information, see the [Self-managed Materialize](/self-managed/) documentation.

 - [Materialize Emulator](/get-started/install-materialize-emulator/).
 The
 Materialize Emulator is an all-in-one Docker image available on Docker Hub, offering the fastest way to get hands-on experience with Materialize in a local